Myth 1: Find your air conditioner technician on Craigslist.

-Myth 2: Hiring a small business is better.
+Myth 2: Working with a small business is better.

-Myth 4: You don’t need routine AC maintenance.
+Myth 4: You don’t need routine air conditioning maintenance.

-Myth 5: Finding out about the business isn’t important.
+Myth 5: Researching the business isn’t important.

-A programmable thermostat allows for the temperature to be increased or decreased from a tablet or phone so you can easily adjust the temperature lower before returning home, so your home is cool and comfy when you enter.
+A programmable thermostat allows for the temperature to be increased or decreased from a tablet or phone so you can easily adjust the temperature back down before returning home, so your home is cool and comfy when you enter.
 This saves you energy over the course of the day, as well as reducing your cooling bills.

 Myth 7: Continuously running ceiling fans will help cool your home.

 Fans help keep you cool, they don’t actually decrease the temperature of the home solo.
 In fact, fans (like refrigerators) actually increase the temperature in your home.
 The motor that is causing your fan to run creates heat, which can put heat in the air in your home.
 A good ceiling fan can help level the temperature of a room and may contribute to cooling air by circulating, but if nobody is beneath the fan to feel cool, all the fan is doing is wasting energy and money, especially if the air conditioning system is already running.
 So turn off ceiling fans when there is nobody in the room and additional air circulation is unnecessary.

 Myth 8: Where the thermostat is installed doesn’t matter.

 Thermostats read the temperature near it to choose whether it needs to turn on the AC to cool the home.
 Putting a thermostat in your bedroom will only ensure that bedroom reaches the temperature that the thermostat is adjusted to.
 Once that bedroom is cooled, the AC will shut off and the remaining floor or home could be much warmer.
 If the thermostat is installed near a warm window or an appliance, it could constantly think the temperature is much higher than the rest of the home truly is and constantly run your AC, raising your energy bills.

 Myth 9: Excessively lowering your thermostat will help it cool more speedily.